influxdata/telegraf/plugins/inputs/systemd_units/README.md

 This plugin supports two modes of operation:

-### `list-units` mode
+### Non-detailed mode

-This is the default mode.
-It collect data on the unit's status only and will supply less compared to `show`.
+This is the default mode, collecting data on the unit's status only without further details on the unit.

-The results are tagged with the unit name and provide enumerated fields for loaded, active and running fields, indicating the unit's health.

-### `show` mode
+### Detailed mode

-This mode can be enabled by setting the configuration option `subcommand` to `show`.
-It plugin will collect data on the unit's status similar to the `list-units` mode but will provide additional information such as memory usage, restart-counts etc. See the [metrics section](#metrics) below for a list of all properties collected.
+This mode can be enabled by setting the configuration option `details` to `true`.
+In this mode the plugin collects all information of the non-detailed mode but provides additional unit information such as memory usage, restart-counts, PID, etc. See the [metrics section](#metrics) below for a list of all properties collected.

-The results are tagged with the unit name, unit status, preset status and provide enumerated fields for loaded, active and running fields, as well as the restart count and memory usage of the unit.

 ## Metrics